 Gabriel Schirm, author of “Sunrises to Santiago: Searching for Purpose on the Camino de Santiago,” says you don’t have to trek the whole trail to get the complete experience.
 Most people start in the city of Sarria, which is about a five-day walk from the end.
 Regardless of where you begin, it’s an indescribable experience.

 “Once you arrive at the Praza do Obradoiro, or the golden square of Santiago, it is common to see fellow pilgrims weeping, jumping up and down for joy or hugging people who were just a few days earlier complete strangers,” Schrim said.

 Paris eternally tops every traveler’s wish list, for good reason, but the undeniable romanticism of the French way of life might be more easily found in the countryside than in the bustling city.
 From tiny neighborhood boîtes to palatial chateaus, the savory tradition of long, paced meals lives on in restaurants where the wine flows as freely as the friendly smiles.

-Besides having charming bed and breakfasts near the beach, the idyllic town of Lion-sur-Mer provides a good home base for World War II buffs interested in learning how the D-Day invasion led to the liberation of Europe.
+Besides having charming bed and breakfasts near the beach, the idyllic town of Lion-sur-Mer is one of the best European vacations you never knew you wanted to visit, providing a good home base for World War II buffs interested in learning how the D-Day invasion led to the liberation of Europe.